waleedmebane/allsembly-prototype/docs/index.rst

 both dimensions (depending, of course, on the contributions).
 For now, the standard tree style is used.

+No account will be necessary to view contributions but only to make contributions.
+However, access without an account is not implemented, yet.
+In the currently implementation, users do not interact with each other, but just have private 'sandboxes' in which they can try out the existing features.

 Indices and tables
 ==================